geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

     for making static and interactive maps

 The focus is on Ubuntu because that’s what I’ve got most experience with and it is well supported by the community.
-Links for on installing geographic R packages on other distros are provided in a subsequent.
+Links for installing geographic R packages on other distros are provided in a subsequent.

-The pre-requisite for this next section is a computer with an recent Ubuntu or Ubuntu-based (such as Mint) operating system.
-You can buy a computer with Ubuntu and other Linux distros installed from [hardware company that supports open source software](https://itsfoss.com/get-linux-laptops/) such as [System 76](https://system76.com/) or [Entroware](https://www.entroware.com/) (that supplied to computer on which this post was written, shown below).
-The lower cost and more environmentally friendly option is to install Ubuntu to give a new lease of life to a pre-exisitng computer by following this [online guide](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview).
+The pre-requisite for this next section is a computer with a recent Ubuntu or Ubuntu-based (such as Mint) operating system.
+You can buy a computer with Ubuntu and other Linux distros installed from [hardware company that supports open-source software](https://itsfoss.com/get-linux-laptops/) such as [System 76](https://system76.com/) or [Entroware](https://www.entroware.com/) (that supplied to computer on which this post was written, shown below).
+The lower cost and more environmentally friendly option is to install Ubuntu to give a new lease of life to a pre-existing computer by following this [online guide](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview).

 ![](https://www.entroware.com/store/image/cache/catalog/entroware/products/laptops/el07r3/proteus-el07r3-front-left-open-1000x800.jpg)

-# 2\.
+# 1\.
 Installing spatial R packages on Ubuntu

 <!-- Of course, it depends on what Linux distribution you're running, and we'll cover installation on some of the most popular [distros](https://distrowatch.com/). -->